mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/release-notes/index.md

 #### Improvements

-- Validate the minmum docker version and that it is running on the host before using it in Konvoy.
+- Validate the minmum Docker version and that it is running on the host before using it in Konvoy.
 - Use `--mount` instead of `-v` to mount volumes into the Konvoy container, required for eventual Windows support.
 - New `konvoy diagnose` flags `--logs-all-namespaces` and `--logs-namespaces=[kubeaddons,kube-system]` to provide a better control of what Kubernetes pod logs to collect.
 - New `konvoy image list|upgrade` commands to be able to automatically list and download future release of the Konvoy image.
-Download the Konvoy wrapper will no longer be required(unless you require wrapper specific changes) to be able to use new versions of Konvoy.
+It will no longer be necessary to download the Konvoy wrapper (unless you require wrapper specific changes) to use new versions of Konvoy.
-- Ability to disabled the installation of new OS package repositories.
+- Ability to disable the installation of new OS package repositories.
 Useful for when your hosts already have the required package repositories configured.

 ```yaml
 kind: ClusterConfiguration